Ultimate Guide To SEO Outsourcing

 Guaranteeing Substantial Rankings

 Although you want your provider to be confident, you don’t want them too confident.
-Guaranteeing huge rankings is often associated with black-hat SEO services, which could turn at any time and burn you after the engagement.
-Legitimate SEO providers never take this approach during their sales efforts.
+Guaranteeing huge rankings is often associated with non white hat SEO services, which could turn at any time and burn you after the engagement.
+Legitimate SEO companies never take this approach during their sales efforts.

 Furthermore, if an SEO gives you ideas about what the expected returns might be, that’s a possible red flag.
-They need to at least know something about your industry (top search terms, consumer behavior, etc.) and your competition before giving any figures; it’s just not realistic.
+They need to at least know something about your industry (top keyword rankings, consumer behavior, etc.) and your competition before giving any figures; it’s just not realistic.

 How to Outsource SEO In 7 Simple Steps